Moses Rawlings: American Revolutionary War

 During the Battle of Fort Washington, the Maryland and Virginia Rifle Regiment was positioned about a half mile north of Fort Washington on Manhattan Island.
 From November 2 to November 14, 1776, they defended against German Hessian mercenaries, but on November 16 they were finally pushed back to Fort Washington, which surrendered a short time after.
-Rawlings was taken prisoner, but escaped.
+Rawlings was taken prisoner.
 General Washington had also requested that Rawlings be released as part of a prisoner exchange.

 Throughout the remainder of his military career, Rawlings often wrote to Washington concerning pay for his soldiers and recruits, as he had difficulty paying his soldiers.
 Washington's response often included requests that Rawlings use his own money to pay his soldiers until more money could be obtained from Congress.

 At the conclusion of the war, Rawlings was admitted as an original member of The Society of the Cincinnati of Maryland.

 Post-War

 Rawlings was a delegate to the Maryland State Convention of 1788, to vote whether Maryland should ratify the proposed Constitution of the United States.

 In 1779, Rawlings became the State Commissioner of Prisoners out of Frederick Town, Maryland.